 However, keep in mind - a monthly publishing schedule does NOT mean your articles wouldn't get to google search results page one.

-For my client, we were on a monthly rhythm and although it took a longer time to have multiple articles on search results page one but still, we got there eventually.
+For my client, we were on a monthly rhythm and although it took a long time to have multiple articles on search results page one but still, we got there eventually.

 In general, the time needed for your articles to surface on google page one relies on how often you blog, the quality of your article and of course, how competitive your industry is.